 Set Up a Trust For Your Children

-Take These Simple Steps To Start Planning – No Matter Your Age
+Take These Simple Steps To Start Estate Planning – No Matter Your Age

-- Make a list of property you own, how it is titled, its fair market value, and the amount of debt against it.
+- Make a list of Your Assets.
+How is your property titled, what is its fair market value, and the amount of debt against it.
 Include life insurance policies and retirement accounts, their owners, and primary and contingent beneficiaries.

 - Think about the present and future needs of your family.
 Then ask friends and family if they have an attorney they know and trust.

 - After locating an attorney, call for an initial appointment.
 Ask if there is a fee for this appointment and how fees are structured.
 Bring information about your family and property.
 Ask questions and be sure you understand the plan.
 And remember that it is possible to change the plan as your family’s needs and goals change.